futomi/html5-CC2650SensorTag.js/README.md

 `id`     | String | The identifier of the device.
 `name`   | String | The device name.

-The `id` is a unique random string which the Chrome generates for each device.
-It is meaningless itself.
+The `id` is an unique random string which the Chrome generates for each device.
+It is meaningless in itself.
 It is just used to distinguish devices which have the same name.

-If you want to use callback coding style instead of promise coding style, you can specify a callback function as the 1st argument.
+If you want to code in the callback style instead of the promise style, you can pass a callback function to this method as the 1st argument.

 ```JavaScript
 tag.discover((info) => {